IffatIqbal/OpenBCI_ekgplotter/README.md

 # OpenBCI_ekgplotter
-ekg plotter for open bci connects to pins on cyton
+ekg plotter for open bci connects electrons to pins on cyton